Header Image

 AutoML

-As indicated by the results, consistently outperforming the Vegas lines remains a challenge.
-This is not unexpected, given the complexity of the task and the additional hurdle of overcoming the vig (the bookmaker's charge).
-While a fully successful model has yet to be realized, the AutoML process has proven to be an enlightening and potentially valuable first step in many ML/DL projects.
+Consistently outperforming Vegas lines remains a challenge.
+This is not unexpected given the complexity of the task and the additional hurdle of overcoming the vig (the bookmaker's charge).

 Custom Model Architecture